Vladimir Lossky: Eastern theological definitions

 Lossky argued in The Mystical Theology of the Eastern Church that the technical terms of the Trinity doctrine are rooted in Hebrew hermeneutics, Greek Platonic philosophy and Neoplatonic philosophy.
-In his theology, as in all orthodox Christian theology, God is triune but has only one essence, which is reflective of mankind hypostatically, inside out.
-In much Eastern Orthodoc theology, ousia, as essence or being, is the aspect of God that is completely incomprehensible to mankind and human perception, since it is understood to be beyond the created world, i.e. uncreated.
+In his theology, God is triune but has only one essence, which is reflective of mankind hypostatically, inside out.
+In much Eastern Orthodox theology, ousia, as essence or being, is the aspect of God that is completely incomprehensible to mankind and human perception, since it is understood to be beyond the created world, i.e. uncreated.
 The essence of God, being in the Father (primordial origin) and then given to the Son (begotten of the Father not made) and the Holy Spirit (which proceeds from the Father) both as the hands of God.
 Ousia as essence or being, defined as "all that subsists by itself and which has not its being in another."
 God and experience enter into a person from the external world and into the soul by the influence of the Holy Spirit.
 The free will of man functions as a means to choose God or reject God, which would amount, in many Christian views, to blasphemy against the Holy Spirit.